Building material: Economic costs

 The initial economic cost of building materials is the purchase price.
 This is often what governs decision making about what materials to use.
 Sometimes people take into consideration the energy savings or durability of the materials and see the value of paying a higher initial cost in return for a lower lifetime cost.
 For example, an asphalt shingle roof costs less than a metal roof to install, but the metal roof will last longer so the lifetime cost is less per year.
 Some materials may require more care than others, maintaining costs specific to some materials may also influence the final decision.
-Risks when considering lifetime cost of a material is if the building is damaged such as by fire or wind, or if the material is not as durable as advertised.
-The cost of materials should be taken into consideration to bear the risk to buy combustive materials to enlarge the lifetime.
+One risk to consider when estimating lifetime cost of a material is that of the building being damaged by fire or wind during the life of a material, thus negating the value of its remaining life.
+Another is if the material is not as durable as advertised.
 It is said that, "if it must be done, it must be done well".

 Ecological costs

 Pollution costs can be macro and micro.
-The macro, environmental pollution of extraction industries building materials rely on such as mining, petroleum, and logging produce environmental damage at their source and in transportation of the raw materials, manufacturing, transportation of the products, retailing, and installation.
-An example of the micro aspect of pollution is the off-gassing of the building materials in the building or indoor air pollution.
+Macro costs of a building material include associated damage the environment at its source (extraction industries such as mining, petroleum, and logging); in transportation of the raw materials; during manufacturing; in transportation of the finished product; from retailing; and from installation.
+Micro costs of pollution include the off-gassing of the building materials installed in the building or indoor air pollution.
 Red List building materials are materials found to be harmful.
-Also the carbon footprint, the total set of greenhouse gas emissions produced in the life of the material.
+The carbon footprint refers to total greenhouse gas emissions produced in the life of the material.
 A life-cycle analysis also includes the reuse, recycling, or disposal of construction waste.
 Two concepts in building which account for the ecological economics of building materials are green building and sustainable development.

 Energy costs

 The initial energy costs include the amount of energy consumed to produce, deliver and install the material.
-The long term energy cost is the economic, ecological, and social costs of continuing to produce and deliver energy to the building for its use, maintenance, and eventual removal.
-The initial embodied energy of a structure is the energy consumed to extract, manufacture, deliver, install, the materials.
-The lifetime embodied energy continues to grow with the use, maintenance, and reuse/recycling/disposal of the building materials themselves and how the materials and design help minimize the life-time energy consumption of the structure.
+The long-term energy cost is the economic, ecological, and social costs of continuing to produce and deliver energy to the building for its use, maintenance, and eventual removal.
+The initial embodied energy of a structure is the energy consumed to extract, manufacture, deliver, and install the materials.
+The lifetime embodied energy continues to grow with the use, maintenance, and reuse/recycling/disposal of the building materials themselves and how the materials and design help minimize the lifetime energy consumption of the structure.

 Social costs

 Social costs are injury and health of the people producing and transporting the materials and potential health problems of the building occupants if there are problems with the building biology.
-Globalization has had significant impacts on people both in terms of jobs, skills, and self-sufficiency are lost when manufacturing facilities are closed and the cultural aspects of where new facilities are opened.
+Globalization has had significant impacts on people both in terms of jobs, skills, and self-sufficiency lost when manufacturing facilities are closed and the cultural aspects of where new facilities are opened.
 Aspects of fair trade and labor rights are social costs of global building material manufacturing.